 Arizona lawyer specializing in employment, immigration and OSHA law.
 Click Julie Pace Gallery to see

 a mix of her art.
-She has participated in the Leafdog Summer Art Challenges each year since 2010.
+She has participated in the Arizona Art Challenges and had a Virtual Art Gallery at Leafdog Art since 2010.
 Click Art Challenge

 to see the Challenge artwork.